s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 The parts of the code dealing with the content are essentially identical, except that content is transcluded via the more general `mmm/dom` type-interface, allowing for a greater variety of types of content to be used as slides.

-## 6.2 general concerns
+## 7.2&emsp;general concerns
 While the system has proven pretty successful and moldable to the different use-cases that it has been tested in, there are also limitations in the proposed system that have become obvious in developing and working with the system.
-In this section these limitations will be discussed individually, and directions for further research and solutions will be given where apparent.
+In this section, these limitations will be discussed individually, and directions for further research and solutions will be given where apparent.

-### 6.2.1 global set of converts
+### 7.2.1&emsp;global set of converts
 In the current system, there is only a single, global set of *converts* that can be potentially applied to facets anywhere in the system.
-Therefore it is necessary to encode behaviour directly (as code) in facets wherever exceptional behaviour is required.
+Therefore it is necessary to encode behavior directly (as code) in facets wherever exceptional behavior is required.
-For example if a fileder containing multiple images wants to provide custom UI for each image when viewed independently, this code has to either be attached to every image individually (and redundantly), or added as a global convert.
+For example, if a fileder containing multiple images wants to provide custom UI for each image when viewed independently, this code has to either be attached to every image individually (and redundantly), or added as a global convert.
 To make sure this convert does not interfere with images elsewhere in the system, it would be necessary to introduce a new type and change the images to use it, which may present even more problems, and works against the principle of